 - The third-largest VA hospital in the country

 - Recognized for more programs of clinical excellence than any other VA medical center in the U.S.

 MetroHealth Medical Center

-- One of only 19 Level 1 trauma centers with a burn unit and a rehabilitation facility specializing in spinal cord injuries
+- A Level 1 trauma center with a burn unit

 The Center for Nursing Education, Simulation and Innovation